 17 December 2015 by Anna Staford

 The traditional Christmas celebration’s with wrapping presents, filling the stockings with candy canes, decorating the beautiful Christmas tree and enjoying the snowy landscapes can never be underestimated.
 If you are a Christmas traveler and wish for a budget holiday, then winter in Europe is the best option for you.
 So book tickets, pack your bags and spend some unforgettable time in Europe, paying half price of what you would pay in summer!
-Globelink International presents you the 7 cheapest and most Christmassy European cities to explore this winter holidays.
+Globelink International presents you the 7 cheap Christmas destinations in Europe to explore this winter holidays.

 As Dublin is close to the sea, it means that Jack Frost is even more severe there than anywhere else.
 But if you are after real festive feeling, the cold wet weather should not become a great challenge for you.
 Once you are there, take a long walk around the city, enjoy the Christmas decorations with iconic Christmas tree, and of course visit some of the famous Irish pubs.
 Live music, delicious beer’s and friendly atmosphere with the Irish sense of humor will certainly warm up your heart.

 Magically beautiful but also one of the coldest winter destinations is the Russian second largest city – Saint Petersburg.
 Pack your warmest clothes and allow yourself to go into the beauty of this historical place.
 After you explored the old town of Saint Petersburg and heard all the exciting legends about Romanov family, have a hot cup of tea and join the warm hostel lounge.
 The city features numerous traditional holiday fairs where you can learn about the Russian culture and get some hand-made holiday ornaments, greeting cards, designer soaps and many more.
 Your little ones will be excited with the master class on gift-wrapping and watching cartoons with the other kids.